SuperHeroPuppy/fabric_utility/README.md

 - Mod Menu can open a client-side config editor when Mod Menu is installed.
 - `/fabricutility config` can reload, sync, inspect, and edit server config values.
 - Petting sounds, command-tag sound overrides, player fallback sound, volume, pitch, particle count, and nickname enablement are configurable.
-- Items with the NBT tag `BanHammer` ban punched players for seven days.
+- Items with the NBT tag `BanHammer` let operators ban punched players for seven days.
+- Non-operators carrying a `supplementaries:cage` containing a command block minecart have that contained entity sanitized into a pig.

 ## Commands